jano-wol/q5gomoku/README.md

 make
 make install

-# run the executable
+# Run the executable
 Run the executable.
 Still from the ./build directory run:
 ./q5go

-# add gtp engine
+# Add gtp engine
 In Settings/Preferences go to Computer Go.
 Then choose New.
 Add the name and the executable path.
 Arguments:gtp
 Restrictions should be not ticked off.
 Use for analysis should be ticked off.
 Then OK.
 Then Apply and OK.